Caerphilly Castle Ladies F.C.

 Caerphilly Castle Ladies are a football team based in Caerphilly in South Wales.
 They are one of the biggest Ladies and Girls Football Clubs in South Wales, and run teams from age 8 to adult.

 History

 The club was founded in 1999 and competed in the South Wales Women's League.
 2009 saw them reach the Women's Welsh Cup Final, losing 3–0 to eight-time winners Cardiff City Ladies.

 2010 saw the club lift the South Wales Women's League Cup after a penalty shoot-out win over UWIC and in the same year they were awarded a place in the Women's Welsh Premier League.
 Caerphilly went on to fourth in their debut season.

 Top-flight record

 Caerphilly joined the Women's Welsh Premier League in 2010.
 They won and lost exactly 50% of their matches, picking up wins over Newcastle Emlyn Ladies and Trefelin Ladies, while losing to Swansea Ladies and UWIC Women.
 As a result, they finished third out of five in their debut season.

+In March 2013 they withdrew from the league, following a 43–0 loss.